renanmascg/chat_bot_nodejs/README.md

 Migrations are like a github for your database, it controls the version and state of your database.

+To start this project, please run every migration.
+The commando for this is described below.

 ## Migrations commands

 To use migrations commands, go to your package.json and add a script like this: